svacas/mule-migration-assistant/CONTRIBUTING.md

 - MuleSoft's [Docs Site](https://beta.docs.stgx.mulesoft.com/beta-mule-migration-tool/mule-runtime/4.3/migration-tool).
 The fastest way of knowing about new features and missing scenarios.
 - The Mule Migration Assistant Github [repository](https://github.com/mulesoft/mule-migration-tool/blob/master/README.md).
 You can see detailed information about the Mule Migration Assistant architecture.

-## Understanding the migration task locator mechanisms (TBD)
-Explain different types of contribution: fix on the assistant or new component migration.

 ## Visiting the community meeting points

 If you are here reading this document, you probably have already in mind a new feature or a bug fix to work on.
 This is great, however there could be other members of the community with the same idea.

 Before you begin, please take a few minutes to review community meeting points to make sure someone else hasn't already taken on your challenge:

-1. Review [existing JIRAs](http://www.mulesoft.org/jira/browse/MMT) to see if a bug has already been logged.
+1. Review [existing Issues](https://github.com/mulesoft/mule-migration-assistant/issues) to see if a bug/feature has already been logged.
 2. Follow the [Mule forum](http://forum.mulesoft.org/mulesoft) chatter to see if anyone else has begun to resolve the problem or initiate the improvement.
-If, in the above-listed resources, no-one else has initiated your improvement or fix, log the issue by creating a [MMA JIRA](http://www.mulesoft.org/jira/browse/MMT).
-JIRA issues a identifier for your issue; keep this handy as you will use it to create a branch later if you decide to fix it yourself.
+If, in the above-listed resources, no-one else has initiated your improvement or fix, log the issue by creating a [GitHub Issue](https://github.com/mulesoft/mule-migration-assistant/issues/new).

+When working on an existing issue, please ensure to reference the branch on the issue.
+Please follow these [guidelines](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls) for it.

 # Setting up the development environment